 Discussion

+Our findings show that using gender gaps in healthy lifespans as a metric for gender inequality is misleading.
 Gender gaps in heathy lifespans are often used to compare gender inequality in health across countries.
 However, it is worth questioning whether these gaps truly represent the most effective way to benchmark countries.
-Our findings show that the use of the gender gap in healthy lifespans as a metric for gender inequality is misleading.
-The solution we presented to obtain a clearer understanding of gender inequality in health and improve cross-country comparison is the gap decomposition into its mortality and health components.

-Overall, gaps are frequentlyused because they are an easy and straightforward way to relate the difference between two quantities.
-However, we show how using gender gaps in health as a metric for inequality can be misleading.
-Reducing gender gaps in health expectancy may not necessarily mean that we are reducing health inequality between women and men.
 It is important to take a cautionary approach when interpreting those gaps and especially when using them to guide policy.
 Recent work has shown that policies that aim to advance gender equality in health across different countries have surprisingly poor design and implementation flaws, which are mostly due to scarcity of relevant data and accurate indicators (32).
 Taking gender gaps as a standpoint for conducting studies on gender differences when they are masking important underlying differences in health and mortality may also explain why some studies find conflicting results or no correlation between cross-national variation in gender gaps and societal-level gender inequality (33).
 By focusing on the gap, these studies may be missing important changes in the patterns of health and mortality, which may not go together with societal level changes in health and gender inequality.
 This is particularly due to the relationship between health and mortality and the specific role of certain conditions among women and men.
 Women live longer but face a higher burden of chronic, non-lethal but debilitating conditions, such as arthritis (34), while men experience higher levels of diabetes and heart disease (35).
 Despite long standing effort from researchers worldwide to understand gender disparities in health, there has been no conclusive explanation for why, despite living longer than men, women experience poorer health for most outcomes (12, 36–41).
 This has startling effects since debilitating conditions such as arthritis limit the ability of women to remain independent, engage in social activities, and usually demand long-term care (42).